19 Adventurous Things to do in Riviera Maya, Mexico

 11. Swim with Sea Turtles in Akumal Bay

-You can rent snorkel gear and a locker from the Akumal Dive Shop and snorkel on your own, or you can opt for a tour which will take you to snorkel with the turtles and then to swim in a nearby cenote.
+You can rent snorkel gear and a locker from the Akumal Dive Shop and snorkel on your own, or you can take a sea turtle tour in Akumal, which will take you to snorkel with the turtles and then to swim in a nearby cenote.
 The choice is yours!

 After your snorkeling experience, post up in the sand to enjoy the beautiful scenery, or grab a bite and a cocktail at the Lol-Ha Restaurant.

-Check out this post for more tips on how to execute a turtle snorkeling experience from Playa del Carmen.
+Check out this post for more tips on how to have the best possible turtle snorkeling experience.

 12. Climb up the Coba Ruins